rayanarocha/rayanarocha/README.md

 • Master in Computer Science at UFERSA

-• PhD student in Computer Science at UFCG
+• PhD Candidate in Computer Science at UFCG

 ##